Ondrik8/Bitcoin-Changer/README.md

 # Bitcoin-Changer
-Maleware made with c++ which changes a Bitcoin adress in the Clipboard
+Malware made with c++ which changes a Bitcoin adress in the Clipboard